Difference between Runnable vs Thread in Java

 }

-2. Difference between Runnable vs Thread
+3. Difference between Runnable vs. Thread

-1. Implementing Runnable is the preferred way to do it.
-Here, you’re not really specializing or modifying the thread’s behavior.
+Implementing Runnable is the preferred way to do it.
+Here, you’re not specializing or modifying the thread’s behavior.
 You’re just giving the thread something to run.
 That means composition is the better way to go.

 Happy Learning !!